 What was an especial surprise to me was the prospect that Gluck's Traumnovelle may have influenced The Shining, which I'll write about today and save my observations on its influence on Eyes Wide Shut for another post or posts.

 Even more surprising was how in light of Gluck's Traumnovelle, links can be possibly posited between it, The Shining and Vivian Kubrick's The Making of the Shining, things which I'd already noted beforehand but seem even clearer due a couple of images in particular that appear to have been borrowed by Kubrick from Traumnovelle.

 In Gluck's Traumnovelle, after Fridolin (Kubrick's Bill) visits Marianne and the death bed of her father, as he makes his exit he stops beneath the dead man's window.
 In the book we have the following:

 Outside the door to the apartment block, Fridolin looked up at the window he himself had opened earlier, the frames were quivering slightly in the wind that gave a foretaste of spring.
 The people who had remained behind up there, the living no less than the dead, appeared equally ghostly and unreal to him.
 It seemed as if he had escaped, not so much from an experience as from some melancholy enchantment that must not gain power over him.

 Gluck pictures the scene in the below manner, Fridolin remarking on the ghostliness.
 We see in the window a green hue that Kubrick uses repeatedly in The Shining and which is also in The Making of The Shining.

-The green, not due fluorescent lamps in Gluck's film, is instead supposedly caused by a green and white scarf thrown over a lamp that we observed previously in the room of the dead man.
+The green, not due fluorescent lamps in Gluck's film, is instead supposedly caused by a scarf thrown over a lamp that we observed previously in the room of the dead man.
 But when one is in the room, the effect seems not so observable as to cast the window in the deep greenish hue we observe from the outside, which has been remarked upon as being "ghostly".